782618297/io_scene_scs/Animation-System.md

-Animations used in SCS games are driven by skeletons and keyframes animations deforming bones in the skeleton.
+Animations used in SCS games are driven by skeletons and keyframe animations (which are manipulating bones in the skeleton).
 There are two types of these animations:

 1.  **Program driven animations** which mostly expects animation range from 0 to 1 if not stated differently in animation definition files.
-This means that first frame will be used as 0 state and last frame will be used as state 1 any state between this range is interpolated across whole keyframes range of animation.
-Example of this animations are truck interior animations in Euro Truck Simulator 2 which are defined inside each truck definition folder (example path: "def/vehicle/truck/man.tgx/interior/animations.sui").
+This means that first frame will be used as 0 state and last frame will be used as state 1, any state between this range is interpolated across whole keyframe range of animation.
+Example of these animations are truck interior animations in Euro Truck Simulator 2 which are defined inside each truck definition folder (example path: "def/vehicle/truck/man.tgx/interior/animations.sui").

 2. **Static loop animations** used by so called "mover" objects.
 Movers can be placed all around the game world with the help of map editor.
-Examples for mover objects are: windmills, pedestrians, animals etc. To create your own mover you should create new "def/world/mover.\<id_of_your_mod>.sii" file and define mover in there by the template from original "def/world/mover.sii" file.
+Examples for mover objects are: windmills, pedestrians, animals etc. To create your own mover you should create new "def/world/mover.\<id_of_your_mod>.sii" file and define mover in that file by the template from original "def/world/mover.sii" file.
 > NOTE: Special type of movers named "walkers" can also use forward movement in their animation which can be animated as movement of skeleton object on Y axis.

-Regardless on the usage of the SCS Animation, creation pipeline within Blender Tools is the same for both above types.
+Regardless of the SCS Animation type, creation pipeline within Blender Tools is the same for both above types.
 To create SCS Animation you will have to use standard Blender procedure of [armature creation](http://www.blender.org/manual/rigging/armatures.html#armatures), [vertices skinning](http://www.blender.org/manual/rigging/skinning/obdata.html#vertex-groups) and [bones animating](http://www.blender.org/manual/animation/introduction.html).
-After you successfully create Blender action with bones animation you will have to set up SCS Animation in SCS Animations panel.
+After you successfully animate bones with Blender action you will have to set up SCS Animation in SCS Animations panel.

-Very important to know is that only: location, rotation and scale manipulation of bones will be exported during SCS Animation export, anything else will be ignored even if it will be animated and played inside Blender.
+> NOTE: Only location, rotation and scale manipulation of bones will be exported during SCS Animation export, anything else will be ignored even if it will be animated and played inside Blender.

 # SCS Animations Panel

-To export created skeleton pose animation into the game you will also have to use SCS Animations panel which you can find in object properties.
+To export created Blender action into the game you will have to use SCS Animations panel which you can find inside Blender Properties window in object tab.
 The panel will appear only if the currently selected object is armature.

 [[animations panel picture]]